lburais/hassio-addons/syncthing/README.md

 comparison to installing any other Hass.io add-on.

 1. Add repository `https://github.com/lburais/hassio-addons` to your Hass.io instance.
-1. Install the "UniFi Controller" add-on.
+1. Install the "Syncthing" add-on.
-1. Start the "UniFi Controller" add-on.
+1. Start the "Syncthing" add-on.
-1. Check the logs of the "UniFi Controller" to see if everything went well.
+1. Check the logs of the "Syncthing" to see if everything went well.
 1. Click the "OPEN WEB UI" button, and follow the initial wizard.

 ## Configuration